Ida Kamińska: Early life and career

-Postwar career
+Post-war career

 After the war, Kamińska and her family returned to Warsaw.
 The Polish Jewish population had been decimated by the events of the Holocaust.
 Nevertheless, Kamińska and Melman made the decision to try to reestablish the Jewish theater.
 A Yiddish theater reopened in Warsaw in November 1946.
 In 1949, the Polish government granted a subsidy for the establishment of the Jewish State Theater of Poland, with Kamińska serving as its artistic director.

 Composer Shaul Berezovsky, who had also returned to Poland after the war, wrote music for this new theatre.
-In its early period the theater toured between the cities of Łódź (1949-1953) and Wrocław (1953-1955).
+In its early period the theater toured between the cities of Łódź (1949–1953) and Wrocław (1953–1955).
 In 1955, it was established permanently in Warsaw, as the State Jewish Theater, later named after Ida and her mother Ester (the Ester Rachel Kamińska and Ida Kamińska State Jewish Theater).
 Ida Kamińska continued to direct the theater until 1968.